individual assignment

 i accidentally added two slightly different colours of varnish on both sides. since i did one side, let it dry overnight then did the other side, i mixed up the varnish colours- but i liked the effect so i went with it

-here is the final table in my living room (ignore the mess)
+here is the final table in my living room (sorry about the mess)

 group assignment